-Glass Abstract ‘Just a Sliver Please- Funky Apple’ by Amanda Charles
+Glass Abstract ‘Just a Sliver Please – Freedom to Flow’ by Amanda Charles

-A great piece of glass wall art, it also comes with a stand to enable you to place it wherever you like.
+A great piece of glass wall art, it also comes with an acrylic stand to enable you to place it wherever you like.

 If vibrant colours are your thing please see our colourful art glass section